jebersabe/preprocessing/README.md

 # preprocessing
- Data preprocessing - loan eligibility
+ Data preprocessing of the loan eligibility prediction data set using dplyr